TheArturthur/CoppermindScraper/Cosmere/Fortuity.md

 ## Appearance and Personality
-He had a long face and hawkish nose.
-Fortuity wore a red pinstriped suit, a red fedora, and a red and black cape.
+Fortuity has a long face and hawkish nose.
+Fortuity wears a red pinstriped suit, a red fedora, and a red and black cape.
 He is known for being one of the most homicidal epics in Newcago outside of Steelheart's inner circle, having killed a lot of innocent people.
 He likes to perform extispicy with his victims, an act of reading of entrails to predict the future.
 He had over a hundred murders tied to his name.
-Even though Fortuity's weakness was being attracted to a woman, he still let himself become attracted.
-However, Fortuity did not like having women talk back to him.
+Even though Fortuity's weakness is being attracted to a woman, he still lets himself become attracted.
+However, Fortuity does not like having women talk back to him.

 ## Attributes and Abilities
 ### Epic Powers